 #3 – Operating Expenses

-It can be calculated by using the direct and indirect method.
+It can be calculated by using direct and indirect methods.

 #1 – Direct Method

 Earnings Before Interest and Tax = Revenue – Cost of goods sold – Operating Expenses

 This EBIT formula for the direct method is it deducts the associated expenses directly from the revenue generated

 Earnings Before Interest and Tax = Net income + Interest expenses + Tax expense

 We have a company named ABC Inc. having revenue of $4,000, COGS of $1,500, and operating expenses of $200.